Do you have to pay income tax on social security? How will it impact the taxes on your other income from interest and dividends?

-My grandma recently found herself in that very situation this year and was shocked she would owe tax on her social security benefits.
+My grandma found herself in that very situation one year and was shocked she would owe tax on her social security benefits.

 How Social Security Benefits Are Taxed

 If Social Security is Your Only Income.
-There are general rules for How Much Money Do You Have to Make to File Taxes? based on gross income.
-However, gross income doesn’t include social security benefits, so as long as Social Security benefits are your ONLY income, your benefits are not taxable.
+There are general rules for the minimum income to file taxes based on gross income.
+However, gross income doesn’t include social security benefits; as long as Social Security benefits are your ONLY income, your benefits are not taxable.

 You’ll get a SSA-1099 form which shows the amount of social security income you received.

 Social Security Plus Other Income

 If you have other income besides your social security, we’ll have to dig a little deeper:

 When Social Security Benefits are Taxable.
 If you have other income in addition to your social security benefits, you’ll need to use the following formula to determine if your social security is taxable.